SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM: Introduction

 \section{Introduction}

 Simultaneous Localization and Mapping (SLAM) is a key enabler for autonomous robot navigation and scene understanding.
-SLAM targets the estimation of a robot's pose while simultaneously building a consistent map of its surroundings using only onboard sensors. {Several high-performing multimodal~\cite{campos2021orb} and unimodal~\cite{Teed2021DROIDSLAM,zhang2014loam} methods are available today, although open challenges still remain~\cite{cadena2016past,macario2022comprehensive}.
-SLAM differs from alternative approaches to 3D reconstruction (e.g., Structure from Motion~\cite{schonberger2016structure}) by its online, real-time and multimodal capabilities, fulfilling the requirements imposed by robotic applications.
-Several works~\cite{klingensmith2016armslam,subeta2022multi,li2019slam} show the benefits of combining SLAM methods with robot kinematic data in the presence of uncertainties in the kinematic model and/or actuators.
-Robot kinematics can be of great help for SLAM, as it may provide accurate pose measurements.
-However, robot kinematics alone does not fully solve SLAM, as it does not address, among others, shifts in the extrinsic parameters~\cite{Li2024AutoHandEye}, the estimation of high-definition maps~\cite{tang2023high}, cross-session relocalization and map merging~\cite{campos2021orb}, all of which which are paramount for workspace exploration~\cite{placed2023survey} and lifelong representations~\cite{catalano20253d}.}
+Its goal is to estimate the robot's pose while building a consistent map using only onboard sensors.
+Several high-performing multimodal~\cite{campos2021orb} and unimodal~\cite{Teed2021DROIDSLAM,zhang2014loam} methods are available today, although open challenges still remain~\cite{cadena2016past,macario2022comprehensive}.
+SLAM differs from alternative approaches to 3D reconstruction (e.g., Structure from Motion~\cite{schonberger2016structure}) mainly by its online, real-time and multimodal features, making it well-suited for robotic applications.
+Emerging works~\cite{klingensmith2016armslam,subeta2022multi,li2019slam} show the benefits of combining SLAM with robot kinematic data in the presence of uncertainties in the kinematic model and/or actuators.
+Moreover, robot kinematics alone does not inherently address shifts in the extrinsic parameters~\cite{Li2024AutoHandEye}, cross-session relocalization and map merging, and high-quality 3D reconstruction, which are paramount for workspace exploration, maintenance and inspection tasks.

 Novel View Synthesis (NVS), seemingly distant from robot SLAM, has experienced a resurgence due to groundbreaking research in Neural Radiance Fields (NeRFs)~\cite{mildenhall2021nerf}.
-NeRFs have been quickly adopted as a map representation in visual~\cite{sucar2021imap,zhu2022nice} and LiDAR~\cite{deng2023nerf} SLAM pipelines.
+It has been quickly adopted as a map representation in visual~\cite{sucar2021imap,zhu2022nice} and LiDAR~\cite{deng2023nerf} SLAM pipelines.
 On the other hand, Gaussian Splatting~\cite{kerbl20233d}, developed as a much faster alternative to NeRFs, has had an even bigger impact in visual SLAM~\cite{matsuki2024gaussian,keetha2024splatam}.
-For a comprehensive overview of how these emerging paradigms are reshaping SLAM, see the recent survey by Tosi et al.~\cite{tosi2024nerfs}.